10 – Molly’s Chambers

 # 3 – Fans

-Even if you ignore the sincere fan service of Fans, this engaging and charming song is a real southern rock romp which is truly impossible to resist.
+Even if you ignore the sincere fan service of Fans, this engaging and charming song is a real southern rock romp that is truly impossible to resist.

 # 2 – Radioactive